Landscape Design

 How to Plan a Sprinkler System Layout

 Next, you need to select the type of spray head you prefer.
 There are three basic types: Spray heads, rotor heads or drip systems.
-The primary difference between the three concerns application rate.
+The primary difference between the three concerns application rate, gallons per minute of water delivered (GPM).

 Rotor heads are best suited to large areas, and they apply water more uniformly than do spray heads.
 They have a lower application rate of 0.6 to 0.8 inches per hour; the slower application rate is well suited to all soil types and requires less cycling.
 Rotor head styles include impact or gear-driven.
 They spray in partial or full circles, and they can be adjusted to various angles.